balrok/MMM-iFrame/README.md

-# Module: MMM-iFrame
+# Module: MMM-iFrame2
+This is a fork of https://github.com/alberttwong/MMM-iFrame.
+I need it because with mmm pagination it is not possible to have one module twice.
+So this is my renaming of mmm-iframe.

-The `MMM-iFrame` module is for MagicMirror.
+The `MMM-iFrame2` module is for MagicMirror.
 It is a simple way to add an iFrame of any web content to your [MagicMirror](https://github.com/MichMich/MagicMirror).
 Please note that not all websites support being in a iFrame.

 ## Use case examples